How to Self-Direct my IRA or 401k

 • Concert tickets

-What are the Restrictions on Investment Options?
+What are the Restrictions and Self-Directed 401k rules?

 • Collectibles: such as art, stamps, coins, alcoholic beverages or antiques